What is a crossdreamer?

 I am not saying this because “sissy” fantasies are wrong or amoral.
 Fantasies are fantasies and we should only be held accountable for our actions, but many MTF crossdreamers do dream about becoming strong, intelligent, independent women — also in bed.

 In my own life I have also noticed that my fantasies change as I am able to integrate this part of me into my sense of self.”

 Thanks, Jack 😉

-If you are just starting to explore why you fantasize about being a woman then you have two options.
+If you are just starting to explore why you fantasize about being a woman then you have three options.

-2) If you are interested in analyzing common features of crossdreamer sexuality and sissy porn (why do fantasies include weird stuff like men and french maids etc) then click on the image below.
+- If you are interested in analyzing common features of crossdreamer sexuality and sissy porn (why do fantasies include weird stuff like men and french maids etc) then click on this link.

 - Do our sissy test and see what the correct term is for your sexuality.